 This course provides advanced and integrated knowledge of the legal response to degradation, protection and use of the natural environment.
 This legal response has arisen from government policy formulation and the emergence of community values concerning the preservation, development and use of the natural environment.
-Special attention will be given to the understanding of key pieces of environmental assessment and approval legislation at a NSW and Commonwealth level and the role of common law principles that seek to regulate degradation, protection and use of the natural environment.
+Special attention will be given to the understanding of key pieces of environmental assessment and approval legislation at NSW and Commonwealth level and the role of common law principles that seek to regulate degradation, protection and use of the natural environment.
 The course will draw on relevant interdisciplinary material to complement legal analysis of environmental problems.
-Students will learn about Climate Change and will examine and evaluate differing approaches to domestic implementation of international obligations on climate change through case studies on Australian climate policy.
-A blended learning format will enable active learning and encourage student engagement with topical issues.
+Students will learn about Ozone Depletion and Climate Change and the differing approaches to domestic implementation of international obligations in the Australian context.
+Students will have opportunities to engage with topical and emerging issues in environmental law and policy at various points in the course.

 On successful completion of the course students will be able to:

 1. Demonstrate advanced and critical understanding of the role of domestic and international law in regulating the degradation, protection and use of the natural environment in Australia.

 2. Apply specialised knowledge of key pieces of environmental assessment and approval legislation at a NSW and Commonwealth level.